Before Your Massage

 - Massage works best when you are relaxed.
 Relax and let the therapist do the work.
 If you resist, your therapist may ask you to relax and take it easy.
 Do not think about your worries.
 Just focus on breathing and enjoying the massage.

 - You might realize an area of your body is sore and you had not noticed it before.
 Tell the therapist and he or she can work on it.

-- Your therapist might tell you the area to be worked on next.
+- Your therapist may tell you the section to be worked on next.
 If there is an area you want your therapist to skip, say so.
 For example, if you do not want your hair messed up, the ask that your scalp not be worked on.

 - A few minutes before the end of your session, the therapist will leave the room so you can redress.
 Take you time getting up.
 Some people feel dizzy after a massage.
 Sit up slowly and rest for 30 seconds or so before you stand up.

 - Sexually suggestive advances, such as asking the therapist to massage the genital areas, result in the session ending instantly.
 Students report these incidents to management immediately and you may be asked not to return.
 If anything happens during the massage that makes you feel uncomfortable, ask the therapist to stop.
 It is your right to end the massage at any time for any reason.